 This article will look into what exactly proprietary blends are and why supplement manufacturers may use them.
 We will also tell you everything else you need to know about proprietary blends.

 Finally, we will give you a quick shopping guide for supplements to help you make an independent and informed decision.
 So let us delve right into it.

 Only the total mass of the proprietary blend is listed.
 The ingredients in the blend are usually listed in descending order of mass.

-The ingredient with the highest mass is listed at the top, while the one with the lowest mass is listed at the bottom.
+The ingredient with the highest mass is listed at the top, while the lowest mass is listed at the bottom.

 Proprietary blends normally appear on the fact label.
 They may also be listed as “complex”, “matrix, or “formula” on the ingredient label.

 Proprietary blends may also appear under trademarked names that allude to a supplement’s potency.
 For example, a proprietary blend in a supplement for muscles may be listed as a “muscle power blend”.

 If you are wondering whether concealing ingredient dosage is legal, well, unfortunately, it is.
 According to the FDA, manufacturers are not required by law to list the specific weight of each ingredient in a proprietary blend (1).

 Unscrupulous manufacturers take advantage of this loophole in the law to defraud customers.
 Some proprietary blends may contain too much of an ingredient or too little of another ingredient.

 Why Would a Company use a Proprietary Blend?